 Doesn't it seem to you like there should be a lot more of these every day?

-As in was there really only one oil refinery that got attacked overnight?
+As in, was there really only one oil refinery that got attacked overnight?

 Are they running out of drones?

-Do they not have enough uh enough weapons?
+Do they not have enough weapons?

-So I thought that uh so it must be there's there must be a specialized kind of drones that can get that far and do that kind of damage.
+So I thought that so it must be there's there must be a specialized kind of drones that can get that far and do that kind of damage.

 So maybe they don't have enough of the specialized ones at that distance.

-But it seems to me that the inevitable direction is that however many drones are being sent by uh Ukraine every day, won't that be doubling every 30 days or something?
+But it seems to me that the inevitable direction is that however many drones are being sent by Ukraine every day, won't that be doubling every 30 days or something?

 Probably a lot.

-Um, but uh if you don't know about Estonia, Estonia is not like the other places over there, it kind of stands alone because they have a real big emphasis on education and the tech industry.
+It kind of stands alone because they have a real big emphasis on education and the tech industry.

 So Estonia is actually a real advanced country.

-Uh they they could do voting on their phones.
+They could do voting on their phones.

-Estonia does it, they just vote on their phone.
+They just vote on their phone.

 I don't see anybody complaining.

-Uh maybe there are.
+Maybe there are.

-Um, but why would Russia be doing that?
+But why would Russia be doing that?

 Are they planning to attack?